tushar-trivedi/user-service/README.md

 # User Service

-A Spring Boot microservice for user management
+A Spring Boot microservice for user management and validation in a microservice architecture.

 ## Project Structure